Steamy text message sparks marriage fraud investigation

 The text prompted an investigation and Hames-Whitman admitted the marriage was a sham designed to get Boley a green card.
 She isn’t facing charges.

 Boley’s marriage fraud trial started Monday.
-His attorney declined to comment to the Globe because the case is pending.
+His attorney declined to comment because the case is pending.
+Boley said Monday in court he’s an international soccer player.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.